Drive (Star Trek: Voyager)

 "Drive" is the 149th episode of Star Trek: Voyager, and the third episode of its seventh season.
 The Voyager crew participates in a space race, but not all is as it seems to be.
-Meanwhile B'Elanna and Tom Paris work on their relationship.
+Meanwhile, B'Elanna and Tom Paris work on their relationship.

 This science fiction television show episode was written by Michael Taylor and directed by Winrich Kolbe.

 This episode includes scenes with the fictional spacecraft, the Delta Flyer.

-Casting

-Guest acting roles, in addition to the main Star Trek: Voyager cast include: